 INPUT shall have the right to

-- screen the programme during the yearly conference and make it available in the on demand library to registered conference delegates,
+- screen the programme during the yearly conference and make it available in the video library to registered conference delegates,

-- screen the programme during Mini-Inputs during one year after the main conference and
+- screen the programme during Mini-INPUT events during one year after the main conference and

 - release stills and excerpts of up to 3 minutes from any submission for screening free of charge by TV stations reporting on the conference or for use on the Internet or other media.